Gratitude is like a muscle that can be exercised. It takes time to build.

 7. Cook Up a Family Recipe

-Express gratitude and respect for your family traditions, particularly for the recipes that have passed down several generations.
+Express gratitude and respect for your family traditions, particularly for the recipes that have been passed down several generations.

 8. Eat Local and Meet the Farmers